Quick answer

 Key Capabilities of an AI Decision Support System

 AI hype vs reality often reveals a gap between bold promises and practical outcomes.
-An AI decision support system helps close that gap by turning data into actionable insights.
-To see where the real value lies, let’s explore the key capabilities of AI DSS and how they can be applied in your organization.
+AI’s assistance in the decision making process helps close that gap by turning data into actionable insights.
+To see where the real value lies, let’s explore the key capabilities with real-world examples.

 Key Capabilities of an AI Decision Support System